Class of 1996

 Bernard McCarty, MSN'96, of Smyrna, Tennessee, passed away in November 2015.

-Sheridan Whalen Miyamoto, MSN’96, was inducted as a fellow into the American Academy of Nursing in October 2020.
-She is an assistant professor at Pennsylvania State University College of Nursing in State College and director of the Sexual Assault Forensic Examination Telehealth Center.
+Sheridan Whalen Miyamoto, MSN'96, was a panelist for "What a Nurse Can Do: The Surprisingly Broad Range of Expertise among Nurses/Nurse Practitioners," in May 2021, part of the VUSN Dore to Door Alumni Forum, and was inducted as a fellow into the American Academy of Nursing in October 2020.
+Sheridan is an assistant professor at Pennsylvania State University College of Nursing and Child Maltreatment Solutions Network, principal investigator for the PSU Sexual Assault Forensic Examination Telehealth Center, and Fellow in the Betty Irene Moore Fellowships for Nurse Leaders and Innovators, all in State College.

 Jamie Spicer, MSN'96, is director of home-based primary care in Nashville for the U.S. Department of Veterans Affairs and adjunct instructor in the Division of Geriatric Medicine at Vanderbilt University Medical Center (2020).